- The student is in a full-time academic program

 On-Campus Employment

 Log in to the International Services Portal to report your on-campus job.
-If you have questions regarding regulations related to on-campus jobs, contact your International Student Advisor.
+If you have questions about regulations regarding on-campus employment, contact your International Student Advisor.

 If you’re looking for a flexible schedule or to work for only a few hours, contact: